 B. Costs.
 Your building and staff are probably your biggest costs.
 Maybe also transport, utilities and some marketing expenses like exhibitions.
 Reducing costs is tricky, made more tricky if you are a nice person who doesn’t put the business first.
 Your building lease has a fixed term so you probably can’t renege on that too easily and save money and even if you could there would be the costs and disruption associated with moving, your business landlord will also know that and will of course try to make rents higher at renewal.
 That’s your first dilemma.

 More tricky still are your staff costs.
 It’s always best to lead by example and set expectations of high levels of delivery from everyone in your organisation.
 People need to be more productive whilst being creative.
-If your business is growing set the expectation of harder work rather than new recruits.
-New recruits increase overheads; management, training-up, the risk of them being an unknown quantity.
+If your business is growing set the expectation of harder work rather than hiring new recruits.
+New recruits: increase overheads; require management, require training-u; and are a risk of being an unknown quantity.
 If your business is stable or declining take a realistic look at where you are at today and then you might try outsourcing and sub contracting as a means of reducing headcount and overheads, it could make your business more straightforward to run and more agile in its response to opportunity.
 Sometimes you have to let people go, yes even the people you like who don’t contribute as much as those you like less.
 It can be a hard world sometimes but harder for you if your business goes under.

 OK here’s the list, I could go on but I knew you were getting impatient:

 1. Outsource: Outsource anything that is not core to your design business: accounting, IT, admin, some marketing but probably not sales.

 2. Automate: Automate everything that you don’t outsource from voicemail, to invoice production, to invoice chasing, to order fulfillment, to customer service, to sales, to marketing campaigns.